microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationmoduleresource-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update an [education resource](../resources/educationmoduleresource.md) in a [module](../resources/educationmodule.md).
+Update a [resource](../resources/educationmoduleresource.md) in a [module](../resources/educationmodule.md).
 Only teachers can perform this operation.

-The only one property that can be updated is **displayName**, for all type of resources.
+The only one property that can be updated is **displayName**, for all resource types.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).